nicupop729/Portfolio/README.md

 - Twitter: [@nicupop729](https://twitter.com/nicupop729)
 - LinkedIn: [LinkedIn](https://www.linkedin.com/in/nicolae-pop/)

+## 🤝 Contributing

+Contributions, issues, and feature requests are welcome!

+Feel free to check the [issues page](https://github.com/nicupop729/Portfolio/issues).

+## Show your support

+Give a ⭐️ if you like this project!

 ## Acknowledgments

-This Portfolio Project was build using Figma templates under continuous supervision of Microverse team!!
+This Portfolio Project was build using Figma templates.

 ## 📝 License